 I transformed a running club from pen and paper to a realtime online experience with Pocketbase.

-Gunn Runners, affectionately known as “Gunnies”, is more than just a run club; it’s a community.
+To me, Gunn Runners is more than just a run club; it’s a community.
 We meet weekly at the Limerick Arms Hotel for a timed 3.5km or 5km run, welcoming runners of all abilities.
 The $5 run fee supports the club and the charities that we choose to donate to.
 But our 20-year-old paper timekeeping system was becoming a bottleneck.
 Transcribing results into our WordPress database was tedious, historical data was hard to reach, and managing waivers was a separate manual process.
-The need for a digital transformation was clear.

 I opted for a modern web application stack.
-The frontend, the part the runners and volunteers interact with, is built using React and Vite, styled with Tailwind CSS.
+The frontend, the part the runners and volunteers interact with, is built using React and Vite, styled with ShadCN and Tailwind CSS.
 This provides a responsive and user-friendly interface accessible on tablets and phones – perfect for trackside use.

 The Gunnies App tackles the old system’s flaws head-on: